-If you don’t have time to shop for food and end up ordering in, consider a meal plan delivery service.
-“Offerings like Blue Apron, Hello Fresh, Sun Basket, Chef’d, and Purple Carrot are surprising affordable once you break the price down by meal,” says Battistelli.
+If you have more money than time, but still want to spend less than ordering takeout, consider a meal plan delivery service to streamline healthy eating.
+“Offerings like Blue Apron, Hello Fresh, Sun Basket, and Purple Carrot are surprisingly affordable once you break the price down by meal,” says Battistelli.
 “It comes out to roughly what you would pay for takeout, without considering the savings of decision fatigue, shopping, and meal planning.
 And you won’t have any spoiling food in the fridge, which is a huge part of wasted grocery expense.”
-Here are other ways to cut back on food waste and save money.

 Buy favorite items in bulk

 If you’re always tossing go-to grocery items, from orange juice to paper towels, in your cart, it’s time to go big.
 “Buy your favorite items by the case,” says nutritional chef and wellness counselor Melissa Eboli.
-“Many retailers will offer a 10 percent case discount, so if there’s a product you like and often use, here’s one way to reap financial benefits.”
-Here’s how to save money when buying in bulk.
+“Many retailers will offer a 10% case discount, so if there’s a product you like and often use, here’s one way to reap financial benefits.”

 Do meal prep on weekends

 Use your free time on weekends to set yourself up for home-cooked weeknight meals.
 That means washing and chopping vegetables, stewing meat, and preparing sauces or even entire meals.
-“It saves money and a lot of time on weekdays, and all you need to do is to pop your prepared meal into the microwave,” says wellness expert Aihui Ong.
+“It saves money and a lot of time on weekdays,” says wellness expert Aihui Ong.
 Advance meal prep prevents the need for pricey, fattening takeout, and also keeps you from preparing less healthful meals, like mac ‘n cheese, simply because they’re easy.
-Check out these tips on how to make meal prep easy.

 Know when to skip organic

-Organic food, though often worthwhile, is more expensive.
+Organic food, though worthwhile, is more expensive.
 Luckily, it’s not always necessary.
 Look to the Environmental Working Group (EWG) for their “Dirty Dozen” (pesticide-covered foods you should always buy organic) and “Clean 15” foods (foods that are OK to buy conventional) to help you know when to splurge or save.
-“They even have an app you can download to your smart phone to make it convenient for you when you’re shopping,” says integrative medicine physician Bindiya Gandhi, MD.
-Here are 13+ things you didn’t know about organic food.
+“They even have an app you can download to your smartphone to make it convenient for you when you’re shopping,” says integrative medicine physician Bindiya Gandhi, MD.

 Work out at home

-Who needs a pricey gym membership that’s likely to sit idle anyway?
-“I encourage busy people to take advantage of different fitness apps and free YouTube videos so they can work out at home,” says Dr. Gandhi.
+Take advantage of different fitness apps and free YouTube videos at home, says Dr. Gandhi.
 “There are numerous free YouTube subscriptions like Fitness Blender, Fightmaster Yoga, Yoga with Adriene, and more that you can do in the convenience of your own home.
-There are also different apps like Cody and Aaptiv that you can use to enhance your specific workout goals.”
-These are the best at-home workouts.

 Buy store brands

-It’s tempting to buy name brands you’ve seen in ads, but you’ll pay for that prestige.
-Instead, go for store brands, many of which are nearly identical to the name-brand versions.“Most large food stores, even Whole Foods, now produce their own brands at a more affordable price than the name-brand options,” says health coach Beth Romanski.
+It’s tempting to buy name brands you’ve seen in ads, but you pay for that prestige.
+Store brands—many of which are nearly identical to the name-brand versions—are a good way to use healthy foods swaps to save money on groceries.“Most large food stores, even Whole Foods, now produce their own brands at a more affordable price than the name-brand options,” says health coach Beth Romanski.
 “For example, the store-brand coconut milk at my local grocery store is $1.99 versus $3.99 for a name-brand version.
 It may not seem like much, but every little bit adds up.”
-Use these healthy food swaps to save money on groceries.

 Grow your own